sthalder/fifa-player-wage-analysis/README.md

 The dataset will be divided into 4 sections based on the playing positions.
 They will be goalkeepers, defenders, midfielders and attackers.
 For each of these positions, the most important feature in deciding player wages will be determined.

-Note: The wages mentioned and predicted are all on a weekly level.
+Note: The wages mentioned and predicted are all on a weekly level

+## Instructions

+Download the entire fifa-player-wage-analysis folder to your local machine to access the project.

 ## Contributor